 -I am used to adjusting my own watch bands and have never had a stainless band with pins.
-I purchased a kit from amazon and was a was simple enough.
-I was worried about the pins coming out, but after wearing this for almost 3 mos, this is not an issue and has proven quite durable.
+I purchased a kit from amazon and was simple enough.
+I was worried about the pins coming out, but after wearing this for almost 3 months, this is not an issue and has proven quite durable.

 +LOVE the look of this.
 Fits me perfect, and the size is perfect.
 My seiko is too thick, my 42mm Explorer is a little big and heavy.
 This watch is super comfy for my wrist size and looks great.
 Not too big and not too small.

 +Accurate.
 I have set my watch every week and it is exactly 5.3 secs fast a day.
 My Seiko is about 30 secs slow a day.
 The only watch more accurate is my Explorer and my G Shock.
 My Seiko was about 300 and I with the holiday discount I would put this watch in the same category.
 I also have banged this watch around.
 Went on a road trip to CO and UT and went hiking in the mountains and off roading and hiking in the desert. .Even banged it pretty hard on a fall sliding down the Flat Irons in Boulder.
 I brought this instead of my usual Rolex and this thing is still at 5 secs a day fast.